hungple/GLVN-database/teacher-README.md

 Enter `e` for each row of students if you want to generate and email report card.
 The report cards can be found in `GL1A-Report-Cards` folder.
 The emails and report cards can be found in your `sent` folder.
 <img width="879" alt="image" src="https://github.com/hungple/GLVN-database/assets/25112201/ca646bbb-a705-4883-800e-76af80e42434">

-If you are able to run the script, you will a popup message as shown below.
+If you are able to run the script, a message `Running script` is poped up as shown below.
 The message will be disappeared when the script is completed.

 <img width="477" alt="image" src="https://github.com/hungple/GLVN-database/assets/25112201/9f91cf7b-d88a-4c38-8e82-665ec105c5a5">